tanfwong/rfsoc_notes/_sources/ch7/iir.md

     mentioned above to achieve II=1.
 Timing can still be met with this setting after implementation.
     ```
-  - In general, the transposed-form structure is more suitable
+  - In general, the transposed-form structure is more suitable for
-     for higher speed implementation of IIR filters since the carried
+     higher speed implementation of IIR filters since the carried
      dependence induced by the transposed-form structure involves only
-     a few multiplications rather than the accumulation of many
+     a few multiplications, independent of the filter length, rather
-     products.
+     than the accumulation of many products.

 ## Cascade-form Implementation
 * As in {numref}`sec:fir_cascade`, if the IIR filter taps in